Wealth Architect · · 19 min read

 The UK uses a residence-based system with some nuances around domicile.
 The rules changed significantly in April 2025 with the abolition of the non-dom remittance basis.

 Capital Gains Tax.
 UK CGT rates sit at 18% for basic-rate taxpayers and 24% for higher-rate taxpayers on most assets (with higher rates on residential property).
-The annual exempt amount was slashed to £3,000 for 2024/25—effectively negligible for founders with serious gains.
+The annual exempt amount was slashed to £3,000 for 2024/25, effectively negligible for founders with serious gains.
 Current rates are published on GOV.UK.

 The maths on BADR has changed dramatically.
-Before March 2020, founders could shield £10 million at 10%—a tax cost of £1 million.
-Today, £1 million can be shielded at 14% (rising to 18%)—tax cost of £140,000-£180,000.
+Before March 2020, founders could shield £10 million at 10%, a tax cost of £1 million.
+Today, £1 million can be shielded at 14% (rising to 18%), a tax cost of £140,000-£180,000.
 Everything beyond the first million faces the full 24% rate.
-The GOV.UK technical note details the 2020 changes.

 Abolition of the non-dom regime.
-The traditional remittance basis—allowing UK residents with foreign domicile to keep offshore income and gains untaxed, provided they didn't bring them into the UK—ended in April 2025.
+The traditional remittance basis, allowing UK residents with foreign domicile to keep offshore income and gains untaxed, provided they didn't bring them into the UK, ended in April 2025.
 It was replaced by the Foreign Income and Gains (FIG) regime, which provides 100% relief on foreign income during the first four years of UK residence, but only for those who hadn't been UK resident in any of the prior ten years.

 What does exist is the "temporary non-residence" rule: leaving the UK, selling assets, and returning within five years means taxation as if the departure never happened.
 This prevents the obvious strategy of becoming non-resident briefly, selling, then coming back.